About Home Loan Interest Rates

 You can also choose to transfer your existing home loan to us by following a simple process.
 Our home loan balance transfer facility comes with an array of features including competitive housing loan interest rate and a high-value top-up loan.
 What’s more, it comes with nil part-prepayment and foreclosure charges.

 Apply for a home loan online and get a step closer to fulfilling your dream of owning your house.
+Below are the floating interest rates for home loans and top up loans.

 Interest Rate on Home Loan Top Up